 If you want to install or repair Windows 10 on a computer, one of the most common ways is to use a USB drive with the necessary files.
 That’s what this guide is all about.
-I will show you the easiest and most reliable way to prepare and put Windows 10 onto a USB drive.
+I will show you how to put Windows 10 on USB reliably and easily.

-- How to put Windows 10 installation files onto a USB
+- How to Put Windows 10 on USB

 - If something goes wrong

-Besides, getting your hands on a DVD drive or disk is becoming more difficult.
+Besides, getting a DVD drive or disk is becoming more difficult.

-Now I’ll show you the procedure in detail to easily create a USB drive so that you can boot from it and install Windows 10 onto any machine.
+Now I’ll show you how to easily create a USB drive to boot from it and install Windows 10 onto any machine.

 Firstly, you will need to go and download the Windows 10 Media Creation Tool from Microsoft’s website and grab the tool now.